erikw/nestedtext-ruby/README.md

   stable: false
 ```

-After parsing this file with this NestedText library, the values for all keys will be string.
+After parsing this file with the NestedText library, the values for all keys will be strings.
 But to make practical use of this, we would of course like the values for the `port` keys to be `Integer`, and `stable` should have a value of either `true` or `false`.
 RSchema can do this conversion for us!

 ```ruby